lizishi/DeTRC/README.md

 ```

 ## Data
-We used the TSN feature of RepCountA and UCFRep datasets.
+We use the TSN feature of RepCountA and UCFRep datasets.
 Please refer to the guidance [here](./docs/prepare_dataset_DeTRC.md).

 ## Train